dongyj1/socialmedia/README.md

 A social media application for user sending messages to other users.

-Connection is achieved using socket.
+Connection is achieved using sockets.